pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ## Contract

-TiDB Clould provides the online contracts feature to customize TiDB Cloud subscriptions and meet compliance requirements.
+TiDB Clould provides you with the online contracts feature to customize TiDB Cloud subscriptions and meet compliance requirements.

 If you have agreed with our sales on a contract and received an email to review and accept the contract online, you can do the following: